-More than 20 Netflix Original TV series received the chop or ended for a multitude of reasons in 2021 with countless of them scrapped far too early – I'm still not over GLOW.
+More than 20 Netflix Original TV series received the chop or ended for a multitude of reasons in 2021 with countless of them scrapped far too early – we're still not over GLOW.
 If a show somehow manages to obtain a third season, it's now seen as a major milestone, all of which has led to the infamous Netflix curse.

 This didn't slow down in 2022 either with more than 25 Netflix cancellations happening, be that beloved shows, one-season wonders or even a few that never made it to release.
 This is usually put down to Netflix's algorithm where it weighs up the budget versus its return in terms of audience and whether it wants to commit to another season.
-The budget for Stranger Things 4 is another reason cited, although there are some cancellations that are just unexplainable.
+The budget for Stranger Things 4 was another reason cited, although there are some cancellations that are just unexplainable.